Envira Gallery Blog

 Close up of Photoshop's layers panel with one locked background image and one solid adjustment layer with layer mask.
 Yellow arrow pointing to solid blue layer.

 You’ll see that the mask covers the whole photograph.
-We want our photograph to show through the mask, so double click on the mask and select Invert.
+We want our photograph to show through the mask, so double-click on the mask and select Invert.
 The color of your mask will turn black, and your photograph will be visible.

-Now you’re ready to paint your custom border.
-In order to do this, we’ll be using Photoshop’s brush tool.
-Click on the brush icon to access Photoshop’s brush catalogue.
-Find the brush that suits your vision.
+Now, you’re ready to paint your custom border.
+To do this, we’ll be using Photoshop’s brush tool.
+Click on the brush icon to access Photoshop’s brush catalog, and find the brush that suits your vision.

 Photoshop's brushes panel extended